8 Sneaky Female Heart Attack Symptoms Women Might Be Ignoring

 When Rocha (who is also a Go Red for Women spokesperson) was hit with episodes of extreme fatigue, she blamed it on her hectic travel schedule.
 By the time she arrived at the hospital, where she waited a long time to be seen—no one suspected she was having a heart attack—the fatigue and feelings on the left side of her body became so overwhelming that she couldn’t move or talk.
 “I felt like I was going to pass out,” she says.
 Fortunately, she received treatment before it was too late.
 She now owns her own company in order to have control over her work-life balance, and she helps others learn about the importance of knowing your heart disease risk factors—here is a handy guide.

 Robinson reports that her back problem was the only symptom she’d describe as actually painful.
 “It felt as if it was behind my heart,” she says.
 Other women have described it as a sharp pain between the shoulder blades, which intensified at the time of the heart attack.
-Here are 9 physical and emotional ways heart disease is different for women.
+Here are nine physical and emotional ways female heart disease is different.

 An odd feeling in the chest